dokku/docker-orchestrate/README.md

 ## Caveats

-- **Single-node focus**: This tool is designed for use with Docker Compose on a single Docker Engine.
+- **Single-node focus**: `docker orchestrate` is designed for use with Docker Compose on a single Docker Engine.
 It is not intended for use with Docker Swarm.
 - **Script healthcheck locality**: The `x-healthcheck-command` script is executed on the host machine where the `docker orchestrate` command is run, not within the container itself.
 Use the `HEALTHCHECK` directive to run healthchecks within a container.
 - **Network connectivity**: For script healthchecks that rely on `.ContainerIP`, the host machine must have direct network access to the container's IP address (e.g., via the Docker bridge network).
 - **Failure Action**: Currently, only the `pause` `failure_action` is supported.
-Other `failure_action` values will cause this tool to exit non-zero.
-If a deployment fails, the tool will stop and leave the system in its current state.
+Other `failure_action` values will cause `docker orchestrate` to exit non-zero.
+If a deployment fails, `docker orchestrate` will stop and leave the system in its current state.